ARICOMA-D365BC/AC-IB-dynamics365smb-docs-OmegaT/target/AC-ProductivityPack/ac-parcels.md

 - Payment method code (if COD), variable symbol.
 - Your references (if your customer requires a label, e.g.: your order number).

-Business Central will not release a receipt if the phone number and/or email is not filled in!
+Business Central will not issue a receipt if the phone number and/or email is not filled in!
 (See check settings).
-If no shipping angent is selected on the order, the check to release the document (phone number and email is disabled).
+If no shipping angent is selected on the order, the check to issue the document (phone number and email is disabled).
-### Optional field to be entered before the document is released
+### Optional field to be entered before the document is issued
 The user can already enter optional shipment parameters in the sales order.
 The **Shipment Parameters** infomation panel on the sales order tab is used to enter them.
 The insert button opens a window with parameters from the settings, which can be added as required.
 These can be for example:
 - Checking the age of the addressee
 - Driver contact